A personalized, responsive advice app

 Competitive Analysis

-Unlike these sites, Bravura emphasizes transparency in its pricing structure and presentation, with advice being accurate and experts being vetted and certified to create a trustworthy bond with users.
+To juxtapose, Bravura emphasizes transparency in its pricing structure and presentation, with advice being accurate and experts being vetted and certified to create a trustworthy bond with users.
 Additionally, by removing unnecessary clutter and noise from the interface, the design offers an intuitive and rewarding experience, further strengthening trust and retaining users in the process.

 Methods